clearlinux/clear-linux-documentation/source/tutorials/fmv.rst

             }
        }

-With these patches, we can select where to apply the FMV technology making bringing architecture-based optimizations to application code even easier.
+With these patches, we can select where to apply the FMV technology, which makes it even easier to bring architecture-based optimizations to application code.

 **Congratulations!**

 You have successfully installed an FMV development environment on |CL|.
-Furthermore, you used cutting edge compiler technology to improve the performance of your application based on Intel Architecture technology and profiling of the specific execution of your application.
+Furthermore, you used cutting edge compiler technology to improve the performance of your application based on Intel® architecture technology and profiling of the specific execution of your application.

 .. _GCC:  https://gcc.gnu.org